 Eight years later in Ukraine there were 18,000 people studying the Word of God every week.
 What a wonderful and thankful experience that was.

-B. Ukraine became a Modern day Miracle of the Book of Acts
+B. Ukraine became a Modern Miracle of the Book of Acts

 And what were the ingredients?